Helping teachers implement Digital Technologies

 In 2010, Karsten created the Young ICT Explorers Competition and in 2014 he founded the Bebras Australia Computational Thinking Challenge which is part of the international Bebras Challenge.

-Owen Brasier is a Computing Education Specialist at the Australian Computing Academy.
+Owen Brasier is a Lead Educator at Grok Academy.
 Owen was previously the manager and technical lead of MadMaker - an outreach project that teaches STEM skills through programming and has engaged over 2,500 students and teachers.